|

 Migration There was an economic depression in England in the late 1870s.

-The 1871 census indicated that of 1,173 babies being born every day in Britain, 468 would emigrate.While they were two among many to leave England during the peak emmigration years, Law and Elizabeth's migration route was outside normal patterns.
+The 1871 census indicated that of 1,173 babies being born every day in Britain, 468 would emigrate.While they were two among many to leave England during the peak emigration years, Law and Elizabeth's migration route was somewhat outside normal migration patterns.
 They left England circa 1881-2 and made the following steps:

 |